-- Livestock producers are facing serious threats from pervasive and invasive animal diseases such as Rift Valley fever, West Nile virus, and tick-borne diseases.
+- Livestock producers are facing serious threats from pervasive and invasive vector-borne diseases.

 - Concerns over variable prices, uncertain weather conditions, and increasing production expenses have spurred demand for sound management practices and decision making that is key to optimizing production efficiency and competitiveness.

-- Through 16,000 educational events, planning meetings, and workshops in 2015, AgriLife Extension achieved more than 2.1 million educational and other contacts.
+- Through 10,900 educational events, planning meetings and workshops in 2019, AgriLife Extension reached more than 1.8 million educational and other contacts.

-- AgriLife Extension often collaborates with industry groups and with other government entities to deliver educational programs.
+- AgriLife Extension often collaborates with industry groups and other government entities to deliver educational programs.

-- The net returns increase resulting from the implementation of selected beef cattle management practices taught at the Cattle Trails Stocker and Wheat Conference and Beef Quality Assurance trainings resulted in an economic benefit of $550,000.
+- The net returns increase resulting from the implementation of selected beef cattle management practices taught at the Beef Quality Assurance trainings and Hemphill County Beef Conference resulted in an economic benefit of $32.9 million.

-- Extension programs focusing on managing financial risk led to potential gains of $32 million.
+- Extension programs focusing on managing livestock and crop financial risk led to estimated gains of $31.4 million.

-- Job training through continuing education related to beef cattle handling supports 86 Texas jobs, with an annual wage base of $3.5 million.
+- Job training and continuing education through Beef Quality Assurance trainings, Feedyard Camp and the Feedyard Technician Program support 198 Texas jobs, with an annual wage base of $5.2 million.

 Since these impacts represent just a selection of livestock educational programs, the economic impacts are considered conservative since they do not reflect all livestock programs.